 The Wake County Emergency Medical Services System has a number of medical control committees.
 The primary committee is the Peer Review Committee.
-The chair of the committee is the Medical Director, Brent Myers, M.D., MPH.

 Represented on the committee are all the providers who participate in the ALS program, representatives from each of the four area hospitals, representatives from private medical practices, communications centers, and a number of other individuals.

 The required functions of this committee under State Rules are: